vesperporta/workcraft/README.md

 ## Social Machine Economics
 Programming social engagements to deliver a wealth of higher conceptual machines to work on behalf of a company as emotionally enriching connections are chained like physical body parts of a programme.
 Creating social machine parts like cars to sell for social beings to engage as task machines themselves building upon its learning as failure is removed.

+## Team Accounting
+Wallets of tasks and currencies are available for people to store loose change of tasks with them or have connection to an account storing their money.
+Magic is created from programmed machines learning how to communicate with humans and machine at same time thus a language of IET and currency provides inherent directional mapping of creating programmes to progressively write their own interpretations of characters.